 CHAPTER SEVEN (Draft)

 We are generally unaware of the history of the ideas that influence our perspective and personal beliefs.
 This is only natural in the absence of careful examination.
-However, an awareness of the intellectual heritage embedded in our assumptions can sharpen our understanding of the forces confronting us.
+However, knowledge of the intellectual heritage embedded in our assumptions can sharpen our understanding of the forces confronting us.
 In this chapter we will consider the history and popular perceptions of two interrelated ideas that dominate the American identity: Freedom and individualism.
 In subsequent chapters I will go on to unpack the significance of these potent concepts in the context of the American present.
 Here I will discuss their intellectual and cultural roots.

 The idea of freedom was a fundamental aspect of European “Enlightenment” thinking, and it gained ascendancy during precisely the period when Europeans were colonizing North America.
 The idea of freedom is closely related to the concept of individuality, and the two are fundamentally interrelated.
 At a glance that would seem simple enough.
 Yet, their respective meanings and implications have been subject to intense ongoing controversy.